wireviz/WireViz/tutorial/tutorial06.md

-## Ferrules, wire bundles, custom colors

-* Ferrules
-* Wire bundles
-  * Internally treated as cables
-  * Different treatment in BOM
+## Custom ferrules

-* Custom colors
+* Custom ferrules
+  * Allows attaching more than one wire to a ferrule